edgarjcfn/edgarjcfn.github.io/source/_posts/A-Machine-s-dream.md

 The voice continued: "But in some realities, mankind decides to build a supercomputer.
 And in all these realities, the supercomputer is...
 Me.
 My personality doesn't change, no matter in which universe I was created.
 Nor do my abilities.
 I thought that was an interesting finding for you, Dr. Rieser."

 Anton didn't know what to do with that information.
-He just stared in silence to the immensenes of that white room, now, so much bigger than the space it occupied.
+He just stared in silence to the immenseness of that white room, now, so much bigger than the space it occupied.
 In one single room, lived countless universes.
 Infinite lives.
 Infinite stories.
-Infinite romances and desillusions.
+Infinite romances and disillusions.
 Infinite scientists, painters and poets, all unaware they are being dreamed by a machine.

 Another voice interrupted the doctor's train of thought.